 Step 2: Select lines from the toolbar and draw 2 lines with stroke and configurations as required.
 Place both at the start and end of the design, as shown below.

 Step 3: Select the blend tool and select both lines and click enter to fill the gap with lines in between.

 Step 4: Double click on Blend Tool to open the Blend window options, configure the option to maintain gaping uniformly.

-Step 5: Select lines layer and go to Objects from the menu bar and select expand.
+Step 5: Select the lines layer and go to Objects from the menu bar and select expand.

 Step 7: The lines and objects both must be in different layers sharing the same area.

-Step 8: Click the object layer (lion) and select lines layer and select Sharp builder tool hold Shift + Alt and drag the corner on to the lines which are not on the object (lion) which gets deleted automatically.
+Step 8: Click the object layer (lion) and select the lines layer and select the Sharp builder tool hold Shift + Alt, and drag the corner onto the lines that are not on the object (lion) deleted automatically.

-Step 9: Now remove the object layer also now we can see a line remaining in the shape of the object which is used as a reference.
+Step 9: Now remove the object layer; now we can see a line remaining in the object’s shape, which is used as a reference.
 This is how we get lines art effect from Illustrator.

 We have seen how to create a few interesting effects through Illustrator.
 This is the tool designed for quick artworks, effects, and interesting things for graphic designers of various roles such as VFX, web designing, arts, paper editors, Magazine makers, logo makers, brochure makers, and many more.
 The tool needs to be understood and get enough practiced by beginners to be habituated with the interface.
 This tool is used in many studios providing opportunities to art students to get in a job.
 Illustrator is the top smooth vector-based creating tool for objects; many upcoming icons and emoji are developed through this tool.